-The engineering process descriptions and project phases below are just examples of how a project can be structured.
+The offshore engineering process descriptions and project phases below are just examples of how a project can be structured.
 This means that they describe a typical project.
 However, each project is different, and the goals and scope of your project may not match these.

 The purpose of the feasibility study is to develop the first design(s) for the owner in order to be able to make a preliminary estimate of the required investment and the feasibility of the intended service.
-The starting point for the feasibility project is the customer’s business plan or basic description of the vessel or service.
-At the end of the feasibility phase, the customer is in a position to discuss further with other parties involved, and to decide whether to go ahead with the concept.
+The starting point for the feasibility project is the client’s business plan or basic description of the vessel or service.
+At the end of the feasibility phase, the client is in a position to discuss further with other parties involved, and to decide whether to go ahead with the concept.

 The purpose of an outline project is to develop the concept to a level where the inquiry material can be sent to shipyards and the main equipment suppliers for tendering purposes.
 The main focus in this phase is to create reliable design material describing the design to a sufficiently detailed level for the shipyard’s pricing purposes.
-An interactive 3D model can also be developed for the customer’s own use.
+An interactive 3D model can also be developed for the client’s own use.

 With a prototype vessel, it is essential that the project is well-defined before approaching yards.
 All yards can then start from the same basis, the owner receives comparable proposals and gets the desired design at an affordable price.
 Not all yards have the capacity or the experience to produce the necessary design by themselves.
 In China, for instance, an owner’s outline project is practically always required to receive a proposal from the yard.